 Looking at the prisoner’s photographs, I realized that it’s pure ignorance on my part.
 What seemed the misery for me, would be an unmixed blessing for those people in Auschwitz.
 Maybe it’s kind of cliche, but I felt that we need to be happier, just because of the FREEDOM we have.

 Awareness is extremely important in our life

 The events that happened in Auschwitz can’t repeat in the future – everyone in the world should know that.
 Although it seems to be obvious, it takes a little bit more to become truly aware of that.
 One thing is to visit the museum and the other is to deepen the knowledge.

 I found out that the Museum in Auschwitz organizes summer academies and conferences concerning education about Auschwitz and Holocaust.
 What’s more, there are different programs for children, teenagers, and school teachers.

 It implants a REFLECTION and discussion about history in our modern society.
 However, it’s not only about remote events in the past.
 Most of all, it’s about the future and the effort that we must take to avoid its repetition.
 I made some research after I came back and I was pleasantly surprised that there is a lively debate going on among young people.

 On the official Facebook page of the Museum, you can check all the current information and be up to date with going on events.

 The Auschwitz Memorial Museum receives millions of guests from around the world every year.

 During my 4 hours visit, I passed by people from probably most of the nationalities on Earth.
-Although it was pretty cold by then, there were crowds waiting for their guides and for the unforgettable experience.
+Although it was pretty cold by then, crowds were waiting for their guides and an unforgettable experience.